Religion in Eritrea: Eritrean Orthodox Tewahedo Church

-According to surveys, Orthodox Christians make up 56-58% of the population.
-A large majority of the Christian population of Eritrea belongs to the Eritrean Orthodox Tewahedo Church, which used to belong to the Ethiopian Orthodox Tewahedo Church.
-The Eritrean Church was recognized by the Coptic Orthodox Church of Alexandria following independence in 1993, and in 1994 the two neighbouring churches affirmed their respective status.
+According to surveys, Orthodox Christians make up 56–58% of the population.
+A large majority of the Christian population of Eritrea belongs to the Eritrean Orthodox Tewahedo Church, The Eritrean Church was recognized by the Coptic Orthodox Church of Alexandria following independence in 1993, and in 1994 the two neighbouring churches affirmed their respective status.
 In April 1998 the former Archbishop Abune Phillipos of Asmara was elevated to the rank of Patriarch.
 He died in 2004 and was succeeded by Abune Yacob.
 The reign of Abune Yacob as Patriarch of Eritrea was very brief as he died not long after his enthronement, and he was succeeded by Abune Antonios as 3rd Patriarch of Eritrea.
 Abune Antonios was elected on 5 March 2004 and enthroned as the third Patriarch of the Orthodox Tewahedo Church of Eritrea on 24 April 2004.
 Pope Shenouda III presided at the ceremony in Asmara, together with the Holy Synod of the Eritrean Orthodox Church and a Coptic Orthodox Church delegation.
 Antonios was later formally deposed by the government.
 However, many believe that Abune Antonios was wrongly deposed and still consider him Patriarch.
 Many Eritrean Orthodox followers disagree with the Eritrean government making decisions in religious matters.

 Catholicism

-Catholics make up 4-5% of the Eritrean population.
+Catholics make up 4–5% of the Eritrean population.
 The Eritrean Catholic Church and Roman Catholic Church has dioceses of Asmara, Keren and Barentu.
-Catholics in Eritrea mainly follow the Ge'ez variant of the Alexandrian Rite, but the Roman Rite is also used.
+Catholics in Eritrea mainly follow the Geʽez variant of the Alexandrian Rite, but the Roman Rite is also used.
 There are four territorial jurisdictions in the country known as eparchies.
 Before the era of Italian Eritrea, Roman Catholicism was already introduced into the country by Saint Justin de Jacobis and the Vincentian Fathers.
-Today the church is a distinctly Eritrean church, using the Ge'ez language in the liturgy, although masses continue to be celebrated also in Italian and Latin for the small Italian and Italo-Eritrean community, mainly in Asmara.
+Today the church is a distinctly Eritrean church, using the Geʽez language in the liturgy, although Masses continue to be celebrated also in Italian and Latin for the small Italian and Italo-Eritrean community, mainly in Asmara.
 When Eritrea was an Italian colony, all the colonists and the Italian military were of the Latin Church: in 1940 they constituted 11% of the total population.
 The Church of Our Lady of the Rosary was their main church.
-So, in the early 1940s Catholicism was the religion of nearly 28% of people in the colony of Italian Eritrea.
+So, in the early 1940s, Catholicism was the religion of nearly 28% of people in the colony of Italian Eritrea.